mutthias/OpenAI-Checklist-Generator/README.md

-# A task generator???
+# A planner with OpenAI

+A task generator.
 I know.
 This is an extremely typical CS student application.
 But what makes this project different is my own little twist with Open AI and that it was a big learning experience for me.
 It has a very simple frontend powered by React, but the backend is where the magic is.

 On top of the typical functionalities of a checklist app (adding, deleting, and viewing tasks), pretend a user might have an upcoming event they don't